Knee Joints – Stiffness & Pain

 Knee pain is a common problem that can originate in any of the bony structures compromising the knee joint, the kneecap, or the ligaments and cartilage of the knee.
 Knee pain can be aggravated by exercise, affected by the surrounding muscles and their movements, and be triggered by other problems such as a foot injury.
 Knee pain can affect people of all ages, and home remedies can be helpful unless it becomes severe.

-Let’s see how it works exactly: The knee is a hinge joint formed by the meeting of three bones.
+Knee is a hinge joint formed by the meeting of three bones.
 The femur, or thighbone, has two rounded hollows in the end, that house the bones of the lower leg, the tibia and the patella.
 The knee joint is lined with cartilage and synovial fluid, and an extra layer of cartilage shaped like a figure eight – called a meniscus – that sits between the femur and tibia to absorb shock from impact with the ground.

 Acute injury: such as a broken bone (Fractures), torn ligament, Ligament injuries, Meniscus injuries, Dislocation